Cairhiin/gloomhaven/README.md

 # Gloomhaven
 Gloomhaven UI Flutter project.
 Two working screens with limited functionality.
+Coded with Flutter and designed with Figma.
+Link to Figma prototype: https://www.figma.com/file/tFPogTRGBXEHS7VT7ojerq/Gloomhaven-UI-Design-Project?node-id=51482%3A8319

-# Purpose
+## Purpose
 Implementing UI/UX design principles

-# Instructions and scope
+## Instructions and scope
 Make certain you are running the newest Flutter version as the header text uses a drop shadow that is not supported by some of older versions of Flutter.

+## Features
 The native prototype implements the following features:

 ### The landing page.